 If that sounds too good to be true and you haven’t taken advantage yet, you’re not alone.
 Nearly two-thirds of Australian businesses are under-utilising the scheme, most likely because of a lack of capital and a lack of clarity around how it works.
-We’ll show you how to unlock the full potential of this opportunity as we demystify this great little tax break.
+We’ll show you how to unlock the full potential of this opportunity as we demystify this great little tax break and how the instant asset write-off has been updated in 2020.

 So how exactly does the instant asset write-off work?